SpaceVim/SpaceVim/docs/documentation.md

 ### Statusline && tabline

-The statusline and tabline is a heavily customized [airline](https://github.com/vim-airline/vim-airline) with the following capabilities:
+The statusline and tabline are heavily customized with the following capabilities:

 - tabline index of each buffer or tab.
 - vim mode (INSERT/NORMAL etc.)